MicrosoftDocs/azure-security-docs/articles/confidential-ledger/programmability.md

 > [!NOTE]
 > Application users can be assigned the built-in roles, namely, Administrator, Contributor and Reader.
+> Custom roles are case-sensitive and built-in roles are case-insensitive.
 > A user can be assigned multiple roles.

 ```terminal